 I included asterisk's beside the “Recipient note” and “Your signature” to indicate that selecting an option- whether it be writing a note or not- is required to be filled out before proceeding to place the order.

 I chose to add an asterisk because it is a common typographical symbol that users are familiar with seeing.
 When an asterisk is used beside a form field box, most people know it indicates a required field.

 I chose to make the new form field font green to match the logo and bring attention to the required parts of the form field.
 I ensured I checked the colour with a contrast checker so it would still be in accordance with WCAG.

 Subheadings and placeholder text

-I decided to provide subheadings under the form fields for "recipient note" and "your signature" to humanize the flow.
-I also added placeholder text which brings a humanized tone to the form field.
+I decided to provide subheadings under the fields for "Recipient note" and "Your signature" to give context to each section.
+I added placeholder text which brings a humanized tone to the form field.
 Using this sort of language gives the customer an idea of what they can write as well as prompts them to type something.